fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 2 - Test the registration process

-Now, probably the application must be running, at least in part.
+Now, the application might be running, at least in part.
 Let's try to create an user.
 Confirm that you executed the Fix Activity 1.
 The file `./resources/js/aws_config.js` must be properly configured.

 1. Go to the Game tab that you have just opened using the process described in the section ["Accessing the Game Application"](#accessing-the-game-application).
-If it's already open, reload it.
+Reload it (This is important!).
+If it's not opened, please reopen it.
 2. If everything was ok, you are going to see on the console window of your browser that the 404 errors are not there anymore, and that the message `CONFIG LOADED` is shown, meaning that the application was able to retrieve the configurations.
 3. You will see a page with the buttons `Register` and `Login`.
 Choose **Register**.
 4. Register yourself filling the fields properly